|

-Using A Compass
+to Use A Compass

-comfortable using a compass and think it is complicated.
+basics in simple terms.
+Some think it is complicated.
 It isn't but like

 many things in life, practice increases confidence.
-It is worth spending

-some time to get to grips with the guidance below.
+time working through the guidance below.

 It is important